 Abstract

 Satellite remote sensing plays a significant role in improving our understanding of the climate change.
-In this review, some important discoveries about the climate system provided by satellite observations are highlighted, e.g., the effect of aerosols on the energy budget of Earth.
-While satellite remote sensing offers unparalleled spatial and temporal coverage of the Earth’s climate, the short duration of observation series and uncertainties in data pose major barriers for capturing robust long-term trends of most climate variables.
+[In this review, some important discoveries about the climate system provided by satellite observations are highlighted, e.g., the effect of aerosols on the energy budget of Earth.]
+While satellite remote sensing offers unparalleled spatial and temporal coverage of the Earth’s climate, the short duration of observation series and uncertainties pose major barriers unique to satellite data for capturing robust long-term trends of most climate variables.
 We point out what improvements are needed in future work and future systems to fully realize the potential of satellite remote sensing in climate change studies.

 Observational data and model simulations are the foundations of our understanding of the climate system1.
-Satellite remote sensing (SRS), which is the science of acquiring information about the Earth’s surface and its atmosphere remotely from sensors deployed on satellites, plays an important role in climate system observations.
+Satellite remote sensing (SRS), which acquires information about the Earth’s surface and its atmosphere remotely from sensors deployed on satellites, plays an important role in climate system observations.
 Since the first space observation of solar irradiance and cloud reflection was made with radiometers onboard the Vanguard-2 satellite in 19592, SRS has gradually become a leading research method in climate change studies3.

 SRS allows the observation of statues and processes of the atmosphere, land, and ocean at multiple spatial and temporal scales.
 For instance SRS is one of the most efficient approaches to map land cover and its change in time over a variety of spatial scales4,5.
-Satellite data are frequently used with climate models to simulate the dynamics of the climate system and inform climate projections6.
-Satellite data contribute significantly to the improvement of meteorological reanalysis products that are widely used for climate change research as the National Centers for Environmental Prediction (NCEP) reanalysis7.
+Satellite data are frequently used to evaluate and validate climate models6.
+Satellite data contribute significantly to the improvement of meteorological reanalysis products that are widely used for climate change research such as the National Centers for Environmental Prediction (NCEP) reanalysis7.
 The Global Climate Observing System (GCOS) has listed 26 out of 50 essential climate variables (ECVs) as significantly dependent upon satellite observations8.
 SRS is also widely used for developing prevention, mitigation and adaptation measures to cope with the impact of climate change9.

 Despite the aforementioned contributions of SRS, there are concerns about the suitability of satellite data for monitoring and understanding climate change10.
 Climate change studies require calibrated/validated, consistent, and adequate temporally and spatially sampled observations over a long period of time11.
 Satellite data often contain uncertainties caused by biases in sensors and data retrieval algorithms.
 Therefore the use of satellite observations in climate change studies requires a clear identification of their limitations.

 In this article we review the contribution of SRS to our understanding of climate change and the processes involved.
-We focus on discoveries that have substantiated or challenged our fundamental knowledge of climate change.
+We focus on SRS-enabled discoveries that have substantiated or challenged our fundamental knowledge of climate change.
 The main goal is to reveal the unique contributions and major limitations of SRS through these studies.
 Technical details of instrumentation and data retrieving methods can be found in a recent review12.

 Observations of the climate system